bubblydoo/cloudflare-workers-compat/README.md

 # Cloudflare Workers Compat

 > [!IMPORTANT]
-> This module is probably not needed anymore, because of [node_compat_v2](https://developers.cloudflare.com/workers/runtime-apis/nodejs/)
+> The shims in this module are probably not needed anymore, because of [node_compat_v2](https://developers.cloudflare.com/workers/runtime-apis/nodejs/).
-> It might still be useful to fix edge-cases.
+> It might still be useful to set up esbuild externals, or to fix edge-cases.

 This module is highly experimental, and incomplete.